akshayanrajendran/akshayanrajendran.github.io/_pages/about.md

 ---

-⚡I am an Electrical Engineering freshman at The University of Sydney, Australia
+⚡I am an Electrical and Computer Engineering freshman at The University of Sydney, Australia

 🚀 I have a keen interest in CS, AI, and Aerospace, aspiring to do research in these sectors in the future.

-🎵 I am also an classical carnatic percussionist (indian music) and a national level quizzer.
+🎵 I am also an classical carnatic percussionist (indian music) and a quizzer.

 ⚙️ As a creative and determined individual, I am committed to explore and learn more in the domain of science and technology.